linusshops/common/README.md

 Check to see if `linus.common` is available.
 Once it is available, use the corresponding `CSP` methods for retrieving the data passed to the frontend.

+The node containing the CSP data will be removed, as it should only be consumed using Common helpers.

 ```javascript
 var example = example || (function($, Common)
 {